FAQs: Competency Assessment Supplement

 Attention: Registration – CAS Submission

-When sending your CAS by fax or email, be sure to write “Attention: Registration - CAS Submission” in the subject line, to avoid delays.
+If you send your CAS by fax or email, be sure to write “Attention: Registration – CAS Submission” in the subject line, to avoid delays.

 If you do not give credit to the source of information, you are committing plagiarism, which could seriously affect the status of your application.